hdShang/arxiv-daily/docs/cs-AI/2025-05-30/papers/250524878v1-open-captchaworld-a-comprehensive-web-based-platform-for-testing-and.md

 ---
 layout: default
-title: Open CaptchaWorld: A Comprehensive Web-based Platform for Testing and Benchmarking Multimodal LLM Agents
+title: "Open CaptchaWorld: A Comprehensive Web-based Platform for Testing and Benchmarking Multimodal LLM Agents"
 ---

 # Open CaptchaWorld: A Comprehensive Web-based Platform for Testing and Benchmarking Multimodal LLM Agents